 One of the most iconic landmarks is Durdle Door, a limestone arch which sits just outside Lulworth Cove by a sandy beach.

-Take in the wonder of nature and dip your toes into the English Channel, the beach has been recommended by the Marine Conservation Society for water quality making it a perfect spot for a paddle.
+Take in the wonder of nature and dip your toes into the English Channel from the famous beach.

 What many know as the gateway into Wales, the M4 Severn Bridge opened in 1999 and was the second bridge, built to ease congestion on the first.

 This feat of engineering is over 5000m long and took just four years to build.
 Drive across at sunset and enjoy the vista of steel pylons and ascending cables against the evening sky.

 Just a stone’s throw from Heathrow airport and on the edge of Windsor Great Park, is the impressive Windsor Castle.

 As the Queen’s main residence, it is still very much a working castle but is open for visitors at certain times of the year.